kjac/NoCode.DeliveryApi/README.md

 > [!TIP]
 > Refer to the "Concepts" section of the [Umbraco Delivery API docs](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api#concepts) for more information on both the placeholder values and how to handle preview.

+> [!NOTE]
+> Umbraco 15 does not yet support "additional preview URLs", so the preview trigger path configuration (item 3 in the list above) does not have any real effect at the moment.
+>
+> The feature has been retained from Umbraco 13 to avoid accidental data loss, and because support for "additional preview URLs" are expected to come around again eventually.

 ## Built-in filters

 The package ships with a few useful filters.
 These are enabled by default and documented in the Swagger UI.